frncesc/gatsby-multilang-remark-twitter-cards/README.md

 - [x] Accept path to background image
 - [x] OR solid color background with hex code
 - [x] Multiple languages
+- [x] Convert the gatsby-remark plugin into a regular Gatsby plugin